Obsidian-StudiosInc/solitaire/README.md

 # Solitare

-A fork of the famous ad free Solitaire Game Suite from Ken Magic.
-This is an intial import from where Mr. Magic left off.
-There is another fork in existence, with various changes, some opposed stylistic.
+A fork of the famous ad free

-The idea behind this fork is to update the app and keep it in sync with current Android SDK/NDK.
+[Solitaire Game Suite from Ken Magic] (https://code.google.com/archive/p/solitaire-for-android/) The idea behind this fork is to update the app and keep it in sync with current Android SDK/NDK.
 This is a very early fork, no build instructions or other at this time beyond original below.